 Outokumpu's integrated stainless steel mill in Avesta includes melt shop, hot rolling mill and cold rolling mill.
 Avesta produces thick, two-metre wide coil and plate, with particular emphasis on special grades, such as duplex grades.
-The site also includes an R&D centre.
-The site is part of the Special Coil business line.
+The site also houses an R&D centre.
+Avesta, together with Nyby and Kloster mills, is part of the Avesta business line in the Coil EMEA business area.

 The Avesta site has a long history of producing steel, especially duplex grades: Avesta invented and produced first commercial duplex stainless steel in 1924.

-Outokumpu's mill in Degerfors produces quarto plate, bar and rolled billets in high performance stainless grades.
-The site employs some 400 people and is part of the Special Plate and Long Products business lines.
-Outokumpu is currently ramping up a 100 million euro quarto plate investment in Degerfors to increase the plate production capacity to 150 000 tonnes in 2014.
+Outokumpu's mill in Degerfors produces both quarto plate and heavy bar and rolled billets in various stainless steel grades.
+The site employs some 400 people and is part of both Quarto Plate and Long Products business areas.
+Outokumpu is currently ramping up a 100 million euro quarto plate investment in Degerfors to increase the plate production capacity to 150 000 tonnes.

 Outokumpu's Kloster cold rolling mill produces thin precision austenitic and ferritic strip, focusing also on special grades.
-The Kloster mill is located in Långshyttan, Sweden and forms the Thin Strip business line.
+The Kloster mill is located in Långshyttan, Sweden and currently belongs to the Avesta business line.
+In 2014 Outokumpu made a decision to close down the Kloster mill by the end of the year after Kloster unit has been implementing a restructuring program since June 2011 to turn the unit back to profitability.
+Kloster has approximately 170 employees.

 Industrial operations in the site began already in the 15th century with two blast furnaces.